 Direct Instruction or Learning Cycle?

-Is direct instruction, popularized by Madeline Hunter's seven instructional elements, and the learning cycle, developed by Robert Karplus, as separable as oil and water?
 The author reviews Hunter's seven instructional elements and Karplus's learning cycle and attempts to answer the question: How do they compare?
 The article includes a review of Hunter's seven instructional elements, a review of Karplus's learning cycle, an example of the learning cycle for a beginning electricity activity, how Hunter's instructional elements compare to Karplus's learning cycle, and a discussion of problems associated with trying to teach a learning cycle type of lesson using Hunter's seven instructional elements.

 Madeline Hunter's Instructional Theory Into Practice (ITIP) contains much more than the seven instructional elements (anticipatory set, stating the objective, instructional input, modeling, checking for understanding, guided practice, and independent practice), but the discussion concentrates on them with respect to a traditional fifty-minute instructional lesson.